Receiving document data (d.velop smart invoice)

 X-Smart-Invoice-Signature: t=12839891289,v1=38941389418903890128930jaskldjl221

-The signature is generated by d.velop smart invoice in accordance with the HMAC-SHA256 method.
-To check the signature, proceed as follows:
+The signature is created by d.velop smart invoice in accordance with the HMAC-SHA256 method.
+You can now review the signature.

 Compare the timestamp from the header X-Smart-Invoice-Signature with the actual time.
-If the values are more than five minutes apart, then you should discard the request as not authenticated and respond with an appropriate HTTP status code.
+If the difference is more than five minutes, discard the request as not authenticated and respond with an appropriate HTTP status code.

-Link the timestamp from the header X-Smart-Invoice-Signature and the body of the request with:
+Link the timestamp from the header X-Smart-Invoice-Signature and the body of the request with the following information:

 timestamp.body

-Use the secret from the integrating webhook application to calculate an HMAC-SHA256 value in a hexadecimal representation from the character string that was just created.
+Use the secret from the integrating webhook application to calculate an HMAC-SHA256 value in a hexadecimal representation from the character string which you created.

-Now compare the value that you have just calculated with the value from the header X-Smart-Invoice-Signature.
-To do so, you should use a comparison function that performs comparisons in a constant time to prevent a timing attack.
-If the values differ from each other, you should discard the request as not authenticated.
+Now compare the value that you calculated with the value from the header X-Smart-Invoice-Signature.
+To do this, use a constant checking comparison function to prevent a timing attack.
+If the values differ from each other, discard the request as not authenticated.
 Otherwise, you can continue processing the request.

-You can retrieve the documents that are available for transfer from an external application using a d.velop smart invoice REST API.
-For this purpose, you have access to interfaces for retrieving documents and confirming a successful transfer.
+You can retrieve documents that are ready for transfer from an external application via the REST API of d.velop smart invoice.
+To do this, you can access the interfaces in order to retrieve documents and to confirm a successful transfer.

 The processing sequence

-When document data is made available for retrieval by d.velop smart invoice, it stays available for retrieval for a maximum of two days.
-The external application must retrieve the document data within this time frame and report whether processing was successful.
-If the time passes without any response from the external application, the transfer is marked as failed.
-The document is then diverted to the error location configured in d.velop smart invoice.
+When document data is made available for retrieval by d.velop smart invoice, the document data is available for two days or 2,879 minutes by default.
+You must retrieve the document data within this time slot using an external application, and report whether the processing was successful.
+If the time runs out without any response from the external application, the transfer is marked as failed.
+The document is then diverted to the error location which was configured in d.velop smart invoice.

-If the external application reports that the transfer was successful, the document is then further processed based on the d.velop smart invoice configuration.
-This often means that the workflow ends following a successful transfer.
+If the external application reports that the transfer was successful, the document is further processed based on the d.velop smart invoice configuration.
+This often means that the workflow is ended by the successful transfer.

-If a problem occurs and the external application therefore reports an error, the document is diverted to the configured error location.
-The error message provided from the external application is displayed for the user.
+If a problem has occurred and the external application reports an error, the document is diverted to the configured error location.
+The error message from the external application is displayed to the user.

 Integration key